t-sakashita/rokko/3rd-party/googletest/docs/advanced.md

 ## Registering tests programmatically

-The `TEST` macros handle the vast majority of all use cases, but there are few were runtime registration logic is required.
+The `TEST` macros handle the vast majority of all use cases, but there are few where runtime registration logic is required.
 For those cases, the framework provides the `::testing::RegisterTest` that allows callers to register arbitrary tests dynamically.